Strategic Policing through Action and Character course

 - access to CPKN virtual "Credible Leadership Series"

-- 7 weeks, with approximately 15 hours/ week of virtual learning during weeks 2,3,5 and 6.
-Weeks 1, 4 and 7 involve more independent learning.
-A more detailed schedule will be provided to participants.
+- with approximately 15 hours/ week of virtual learning during weeks 2,3,5 and 6

 - knowledge of personal leadership and management styles and their impact on policing organizations